Machx/CWBlockTimer/ReadMe.md

 #CWBlockTimer
 Simple Timer class that uses the dispatch_source api's to fire a block every n seconds.

+##Assertion Macros
+The only external code this project makes use of is [CWAssertionMacros](https://github.com/Machx/CWAssertionMacros) (also under BSD License) which is easy to replace if you want to use `NSAssert()` or something else instead.

 ##License
 CWBlockTimer is released under the BSD License